newrelic-experimental/newrelic-apollo-server-integration/README.md

 ### Run

-Start the server using `npm run dev` command and navigate your broser to `http://localhost:4000` which will open Apollo Sandbox where you can run the queries such as:
+Start the server using `npm run server` command and navigate your broser to `http://localhost:4000` which will open Apollo Sandbox where you can run the queries such as:

 ```js
 query BooksQuery {